ElishaMagbitang/Grace-in-Every-Flow/README.md

 ## 🌸 Project Overview

-The **Elisha MVP website** focuses on a seamless and aesthetic browsing experience.
+The **Elisha website** focuses on a seamless and aesthetic browsing experience.
 It enables users to:
 - Explore featured collections
 - View product details